 Features 2 speed settings, 8 nozzle attachments, and a 10-foot power cord to make it easy to maneuver.
 Very powerful.
-Casing is made of a lightweight but durable ABS plastic.
-Stays cool to the touch.
+Casing is made of lightweight but durable ABS plastic.

 Some users found it loud.